Table of Contents

 - Adjust your exposure up and down as required

-- Use a tripod or phone stand to minimise shake and keep your images in focus
+- Use a tripod or phone stand to minimize shake and keep your images in focus

-Now that you capture your lovely social media shots, let’s add some extra flare!
-Filters help induce different moods and works great if you’re trying to create a compelling story with your posts.
+Now that you capture your lovely social media shots, let’s add some extra flair!
+Filters help induce different moods and work great if you’re trying to create a compelling story with your posts.

 You can access different filters in your native photo application.
-Similarly, Instagram has a wide range of filters and customisations!
+Similarly, Instagram has a wide range of filters and customizations!
 Sometimes it is not necessary to add filters.
 This is true if you are promoting your rings for sale.
-In this case stick to a white background and graphics.
+In this case, stick to a white background and graphics.